hashb/chenna.me/_posts/2017-05-12-first-post.md

 layout: post
 title:  "First Post"
 date:   2017-05-12
-categories: random
+tags: [random]
 ---

 Just testing out a new look for the blog and this is the first post.
 More posts to come soon.